crtr0/carter.rabasa.com/_posts/2014-03-10-recovering-from-my-tonsillectomy.md

 I had a root beer and felt like I could taste perhaps 40% of its flavor.
 This was exciting!

+### Day 13

+I've stopped taking pain medication (Tylenol) and Celebrex.
+At this point the only pill I'm taking is 50mg of Zinc.

 [1]:https://www.google.com/search?q=Tonsillectomy+taste